-The Fix-and-Flip Market Is Booming in 2021
+The Fix and Flip Market Is Booming This Year

 The fix-and-flip market is red hot right now, and investors are reaping the benefits.

 In late 2020, ATTOM Data Solutions reported that house-flipping profits reached their highest level in 20 years.
 In 2020, flipped homes generated a gross profit of $66,300 nationwide – up from $62,188 in 2019.

 While investors saw a gross profit of $66,300, that translated into only a 40.5% ROI because they’re having to pay more for the homes they purchase, because the overall housing market is so hot.

 Profit margins dipped in 2020 because the median value of the homes flipped increased more slowly than the median price they paid to purchase the homes.
 The latest ROI reflects a decrease of 1% from 2019 and a decrease of nearly 5% from 2018.
 This ROI percentage was the lowest point since 2011.
 This wasn’t a sign of weakness in the flipping market but instead an indicator of just how hot the market for all homes is.

 Despite the record-high profit number, the fix-and-flip market also saw a decline in flipping activity.
 ATTOM data shows that 241,630 single-family homes and condos were flipped in 2020 – a 13% decrease from 2019 and the lowest point since 2016.
 This reflected an overall lag in housing construction because of pandemic slowdowns in permitting.